scris/scristask/README.md

 ### If you wanna copy it to your server or you find the task.scris.top server has ran out of flow
 1. Fork the proj
 2. Register an Leancloud account
-3. Open signup/initLeanCloud.js
+3. Open src/components/register.vue
 4. Make APPID & APPKEY your own.
+(On Line 16&17)
 5. If your Leancloud App is not in the US node, delete <code>region: 'us'</code>
 6. Wait for some time, and you can use your own Scris Task.

-Copyright &copy; 2015-2018 Scris Studio.
+Copyright &copy; 2015-2019 Scris Studio.